Undiagnosed ADHD could be the reason your antidepressants aren’t working

 Psychedelic Treatment in Rapid City–Not So New

-Psychedelics are considered a relatively new and promising form of therapy for treating depression, anxiety, PTSD, and other trauma-related disorders.
+Psychedelics are considered a relatively new and promising form of therapy for treating depression, anxiety, PTSD, and trauma-related disorders.
 While this is new to Western medicine, it has been used by indigenous people around the globe for thousands of years.
-As modern psychedelics go, our own Dr. Brian Johns from our Minneapolis clinic, conducted a study in 2014 that was instrumental in bringing a psychedelic drug out of hospital-only use to mental health clinics as an ongoing out-patient treatment.
+As modern psychedelics go, our own Dr. Brian Johns from our Minneapolis clinic conducted a study in 2014 that was instrumental in bringing a psychedelic drug out of hospital-only use.
+This study with the Minneapolis VA set the stage for mental health clinics to start using ketamine for outpatient treatment.

 According to Dr. Johns, “When administered in a safe, controlled setting, certain psychedelics can help recalibrate the brain by growing neurons and helping them respond better to neurotransmitters that improve our mood.”
 These therapies are often used as part of an augmentation strategy with talk therapy or Transcranial Magnetic Stimulation (TMS).
 Psychedelics can even improve responses to other depression treatments.